texsmv/sound_generator/README.md

 A simple example in java for this formula can be found in: https://riptutorial.com/android/example/28432/generate-tone-of-a-specific-frequency , you can also check https://stackoverflow.com/questions/2413426/playing-an-arbitrary-tone-with-android

-Although these examples may be useful to understand how to generate a tone with a duration in seconds, this repository generates continually the data.
+Although these examples may be useful to understand how to generate a tone with a duration in seconds, this repository generates continually the tones.
 Check the comentaries I'm leaving in the file android/src/main/java/io/github/mertguner/sound_generator/generators/signalDataGenerator.java , mainly in the methods updateData and createOneCycleData